puppetlabs/design-system/packages/react-components/source/react/library/table/Table.md

 ### Row keys

-React requires unique keys on iterated elements to ensure performant and bug-free rendering (see [here](https://reactjs.org/docs/lists-and-keys.html#keys)).
+React requires unique keys on iterated elements to ensure [performant and bug-free rendering](https://reactjs.org/docs/lists-and-keys.html#keys).
 By default the Table component will attempt to grab an `id` property off each data entry.
 This can be overriden by passing another unique key:

 ```jsx static
 <Table data={data} columns={columns} rowKey="myUniqueKey" />
 ```

-Optional a function returning the unique value can be provided:
+A unique key can also be provided via a function:

 ```jsx static
 <Table